Mami8/YoCheckMaCode/README.txt

 Links are in index.html such as this git profile and my email.

-I created the libs for my own usage but everyone can use it!
+I created all of these for my own usage but everyone can use it!
 If it helps you in any way I am very happy.
 I am open for any suggestion about my code.